 To allow granular control of filtering, the service organizes URLs into a hierarchy of categories.
 There are six predefined classes, which are then each divided into predefined super-categories, and then further into predefined categories.
 The six predefined classes are:

 You can limit access at the super-category level or drill down further into categories, depending on the needs of your organization.
 In addition to the predefined categories, you can create custom categories.
 Custom categories can be based on URLs and keywords.
-With URLs you can block specific websites and with keywords you can block websites based on any words that may appear in a URL.
-For example, if you wish all websites with the term "gambling" appearing anywhere in the URL, creating a category with the custom keyword "gambling" and use it in a policy set to block, websites such as www.gambling.com and www.gambling101.com will be blocked.
+With custom URLs, you can block specific websites and with custom keywords, you can block websites based on any words that may appear in a URL.
+For example, imagine you want to block all websites with the term "gambling" appearing anywhere in the URL.
+If you create a category with the custom keyword "gambling" and use it in a policy set to block, websites such as www.gambling.com and www.gambling101.com will be blocked.
 You can also add custom URLs and keywords to a predefined URL category.

 To ensure that even the newest URLs in your chosen categories are effectively blocked, the service leverages an extensive database that is updated daily with feeds from various partners (for example, Google Safe Browsing).
 When any given URL is not already covered by the database, the Zscaler service uses its Dynamic Content Classification (DCC) engine to scan the page for any content that would place it in the predefined Legal Liability class.
 The URL is then classified and the original request for the page is handled according to your organization’s policy for URLs in that class.
 To use this feature, ensure that Dynamic Content Classification is enabled.

 For information on the order in which the service enforces all policies, including this policy, see How does the Zscaler service enforce policies?

-You can create rules that block or caution users and associate them with specific EUNs.
+You can create rules that block or caution users and associate them with specific End User Notifications (EUNs).
 For example, your organization has two networks and they each have a web server that hosts an EUN.
 You can create two different rules that redirect users to the appropriate EUN.